- Different types of BPH drugs

-Many men are left questioning “which medication is right for me?”
+Many men are left questioning, “which medication is right for me?”
 Or “is this pill safe, does it work, what are the side-effects?“.

-We will also look at the most common alternative, natural & herbal treatments to help men with mild to severe BPH.
+We will also look at the most common alternative natural & herbal treatments to help men with mild to severe BPH.

 Different types of BPH drugs